LLDay/JsonParser/README.md

 ## Features ##
 ### Dot notation ###
-There is ability to access items usingt the dot-notation syntax:
+There is ability to access items using the dot-notation syntax:
 ```python
 my_json = JsonFile('path')
 var = my_json.d['path.to.item']